Pedro12909/RexCord/README.md

 ### Contributing ###

 Feel like adding cool new interesting features for RexCord?
 Great!
 Create an issue and start working!
-Our Wiki and CONTRIBUTING.md are really good resources created by the community explaining the process of developing RexCord
+Both our [Wiki](https://github.com/Pedro12909/RexCord/wiki/Basic-Rundown-of-Rexcord's-Structure) and [CONTRIBUTING.md](https://github.com/Pedro12909/RexCord/blob/master/CONTRIBUTING.md) are really good resources created by the community explaining the process of developing RexCord!